finos/rune-dsl/documentation/rosetta-modelling-component.md

   address string (0..1) <"Specified that this is an internal reference to an object that appears elsewhere">
 ```

-Each attribute of the `metadata` annotation corresponds to a qualifier that can be applied to a data type or attribute:
+Each attribute of the `metadata` annotation corresponds to a different qualifier:

-- The `scheme` meta-data qualifier specifies a mechanism to control the set of values that an attribute can take, without having to define this attribute as an enumeration.
+- The `scheme` qualifier specifies a mechanism to control the set of values that an attribute can take, without having to define this attribute as an enumeration in the model.
 Typically, such attribute is represented as a basic `string` type.
-The relevant scheme reference may be specified as meta-information when [mapping](#mapping-component) that attribute so that no source information is disregarded.
+The relevant scheme information may be sourced when [mapping](#mapping-component) that attribute.
-- The `template` meta-data qualifier indicates that a data type is eligible to be used as a [data template](#data-template).
+- The `template` qualifier indicates that a data type is eligible to be used as a [data template](#data-template).
 Data templates provide a way to store data which may be duplicated across multiple objects into a single template, to be referenced by all these objects.
-- the other metadata annotations are used in [cross-referencing](#cross-referencing).
+- the other metadata annotations are used for [cross-referencing](#cross-referencing).

 ### Document Reference

 #### Purpose

 A document reference is a specific type of annotation that links model components to external information published in a separate document.
-The Rosetta DSL allows to define any such external document, who owns it and some of its content as model components, and to associate those to other model components such as data types or functions.
+The Rosetta DSL allows to define any such external document, who owns it and some of its content as model components, and to associate this information to other model components such as data types or functions.

 The external information may be published in text format, in which case this feature effectively associates a plain-text documentation trail to any model behaviour.
 As such behaviour may eventually be translated into an operational process run by software, this mechanism provides a form of self-documentation for that software.